kanitsharma/elvish/readme.md

-# Elf
+# Elvish
  A functional, reactive and some what type safe javascript library to build UIs

-Elf is heavily inspired from elm-architecture, it is an effort to implement the type safe and functional architecture that elm provides in a non typed language like javascript.
+Elvish is heavily inspired from elm-architecture, it is an effort to implement the type safe and functional architecture that elm provides in a non typed language like javascript.

 Built with
  - [@most/core](https://github.com/mostjs/core)